-The first hosted PBX was not a hosted IP-PBX.
-That first system, developed by VirtualPBX in 1996, used the copper wires of the PSTN (Public Switched Telephone Network), to provide a hosted business phone service.
+The first hosted PBX was not a hosted IP PBX.
+That first system used the copper wires of the PSTN (Public Switched Telephone Network), to provide a hosted business phone service.
 It is still in high demand today for companies that don’t want or can’t use internet telephony.
-The advent of VoIP (Voice over Internet Protocol), which made it possible to transmit phone calls over the internet, has now made it possible to provide a hosted phone service using VoIP- hence the hosted VoIP PBX, or hosted IP-PBX.
+The advent of VoIP (Voice over Internet Protocol) made it possible to transmit phone calls over the internet.
+Now it is possible to provide a hosted business phone service using VoIP.

+Many hosted IP PBX systems are fairly exclusive regarding standard, or analog, phones.
+Many systems allow phone call forwarding to a cellular phone but still require a VoIP phone on the same line.
+Some don’t allow cell phones or landlines at all.
 VirtualPBX believes in a blended approach.
-In our hosted IP-PBX, companies can use any mix of cellular, VoIP, and analog phones desired.
-Employees can have more than one of any mix of phones, and the hosted VoIP PBX will reach the employees at whichever phone they are currently using.
+In our hosted IP PBX, companies can use any mix of cellular, VoIP, and analog phones desired.
+Employees can have any mix of phones, and the hosted VoIP PBX reaches the employees at whichever phone they are currently using.
 Employees in the home office might rely on VoIP phones for low cost, use cellular phones when travelling, and take calls on landlines when working at home.
-So a hosted IP-PBX, or hosted VoIP PBX, doesn’t really need to use VoIP at all times.
+So a hosted IP PBX, or hosted VoIP PBX, doesn’t really need to use VoIP at all times.